Resorts

 • Jackson Hole's Double Blue Square: Jackson Hole Mountain Resort in Wyoming is one of the only resorts that uses a double blue square symbol, which is used to indicate the intermediate trails that are more difficult than the regular blue square trails, but not as difficult as the black diamond trails.
 These trails are usually located in the Casper and Apres Vous areas, which are more challenging and varied than the beginner areas.
 Some examples of double blue square trails are Sundance, Werner, and Moran.

 • Alta's Lack of Double Black Diamond: Alta Ski Area in Utah is one of the few resorts that does not use a double black diamond symbol, even though it has some of the most difficult and varied terrain in North America (Note: Palisades Tahoe was the same but added double black designations in 2022).
 Instead, it uses a single black diamond symbol for all its advanced and expert trails and relies on the skiers' judgment and discretion to choose the right trail for their level.
-Some examples of black diamond trails at Alta are Alf's High Rustler, Greeley Bowl, and Catherine's Area.
+Some examples of black-diamond trails at Alta include Alf's High Rustler, Greeley Bowl, and Catherine's Area.

 Conclusion